Phala-Network/phala-docs-old/docs/basic-concept.md

 ### Trust between user and pRuntime

-Users can intereact with pRuntime (and the confidenntial cotnracts inside it).
+Users can interact with pRuntime (and the confidential contracts inside it).

 The registered pRuntime has its public key published on the blockchain.
 So users can establish an end-to-end encrypted communication channel to pRuntime directly by a key agreement scheme.
 In Phala Network, we use ECDH (secp256r1) for key agreement and AEAD-AES-GCM-256 for encryption.
 The messages are encrypted and then transmitted by direct connection between user and pRuntime, or relayed by the blockchain.

 ## Interaction with confidential contracts

-**Command** annd **Query** are two operations to interact with confidential contracts in Phala Network.
+**Command** and **Query** are two operations to interact with confidential contracts in Phala Network.

-Commannd is the operation that can cause state transition.
-Commands are initiated by a client and then encrypted, siged, pushed to the blockchain, and relayed to pRuntime.
+Command is the operation that can cause state transition.
+Commands are initiated by a client and then encrypted, signed, pushed to the blockchain, and relayed to pRuntime.
 Commands are one-way transmitted and not responded.
 As an example, token transferring is a typical command.

 Query is used to get the current state of the contract.
 Unlike the nowadays blockchains, in Phala Network, queries are also signed by the client.
 The contract can perform flexible authentication on each query.
-As a resullt, it's easy to create a fine-grained access control based on the on-chain identity.
+As a result, it's easy to create a fine-grained access control based on the on-chain identity.
 Queries are created, encrypted, signed and sent to pRuntime directly.
 The contract can send any response based on the current contract state.

-With the command-query segregation design, Phala Network is possible to offer confidential-perserving smart conntract that scales.
+With the command-query segregation design, Phala Network is possible to offer confidential-preserving smart contract that scales.

 ## See also